devhawala/dwarf/readme.md

 so changes will be lost.

 Warning: unlike other emulators, Dwarf does not overwrite the original virtual harddisk file, but saves changes in (compressed) delta files.
-This means that
+This means that the delta must first be included in the harddisk image file (using the `-merge` command line parameter) before the harddisk file is used with an other emulator.
+Not merging the delta has the following effects:

 - when running an other emulator with the virtual harddisk, the changes made in Dwarf boot sessions will not be visible, as Dwarf leaves the original file unchanged